Euro20179/AIO-LIMAS/README.md

     `en_title ~ "<the query>"`
     - [x] partial, support &&, ||, and various comparison operators, unordered
 - [ ] collection stat calculation modifier
-- [ ] Have the ui only display items that are part of a collection